open-modex/model_GENESYS-2/README.md

 	(the compilation takes some time!) <br/>
 	agree to install in standard directory <br/>
 	sudo make install <br/>

+	helpful linux commands within the installation:
+	chmod 777 file	(grant access to file for all users and groups)

 **STEP 1: Download Code and import it into Eclipse**